NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     then to Holder loanPayment(monthlyPayment, schedule)
 </pre>

-<p>If we want to allow prepayment, our schedule would contain single times rather than periods with a begin time and an end time.
-And our loan payments would look as follows:</p>
+If we want to allow prepayment, our schedule would contain single times rather than periods with a begin time and an end time.
+And our loan payments would look as follows:

 <pre>
 loanPayments(payment, schedule) =